We just launched HRIS Sync, automate employee benefits management ⚡️

 2. Can I Take Paid Leave for Antenatal Classes?

-Yes, you can take paid leave from work to attend the two final antenatal classes before your child's birth.
+You can take paid leave from work to attend the two final antenatal classes before the birth of your child.

 But here’s the deal: